HCPA Education & Training

 HCPA facilitates mandatory and specialist training for staff who work in the private, voluntary and independent social care sector.
 We invest a significant amount of resource into delivering this service, including time, planning and budget.
-As a result, to ensure members use this service effectively and appropriately, we ask all learners to adhere to the policy outlined below when booking, attending, or cancelling a course.
+As a result, to ensure members use this service effectively and appropriately, we ask all members to adhere to the below when booking, attending, or cancelling a course.

 1.1.
 Delegates are required to attend the full course, by attending all advertised sessions, whether virtually or in person and to actively participate.
 It is expected that the delegates Line Manager will support the delegate in ensuring full attendance.
-If the course is not attended in full, a cost will be charged to the delegate’s employer.
+If the course is not attended in full, a cost will be charged to the delegate’s employer as detailed in section 2.5.

 1.2.
 It is not acceptable to arrive late or leave early.
 Delegates who are more than 15 minutes late may not be admitted into the training and will incur a cost for non-attendance.
 HCPA will report any instances of lateness to the delegate’s Line Manager.
 Learners are encouraged to join the session from 10 minutes before it begins.
 Via our remote platforms, HCPA may track the duration of attendance, therefore we strongly advise that learners attend in full and complete sessions, otherwise they may not be certificated.

-PLEASE NOTE: All learners must be booked separately from all other learners.
-If you require support with bookings, please contact firstname.lastname@example.org.
+PLEASE NOTE: All learners must have an individual booking.
+If you require support with bookings, please contact email@example.com.

 1.3.
 There may be occasions when a delegate may need to be substituted at short notice.
 Please notify HCPA as soon as possible at firstname.lastname@example.org to confirm the details of the replacement delegate.
 HCPA will confirm if the change is possible.